At Church Health, we strive to provide the best care, and we’re always exploring new ways to improve our services.

 Quality Payment Program

 The Center for Medicare and Medicaid Services (CMS) mandates participation for all clinical practices in the Quality Payment Program (QPP).
-The program looks at four domains: Quality Clinical Outcomes, Advancing Care, Clinic Improvement Activities and Cost.
+As such, Church Health participates in the Merit-Based Incentive Payment System (MIPS).
+This program looks at four domains: Quality Clinical Outcomes, Promoting Interoperability, Clinic Improvement Activities and Cost as a means of assessing Church Health’s commitment to providing high quality care to each patient we see.

 If you would like to learn more about the program, please follow the link to their website: www.qpp.cms.gov